MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/office-integration/use-excel-add-in.md

 5. If you added a field (column), select **Refresh** to pull in an updated set of data.

 ## Change the publish batch size
 When users publish changes to data records using the Excel add-in, the updates are submitted in batches; the default batch size is 100 rows.
-Starting in 10.0.17 / Platform update 41, the **Allow configuration of the publish batch size in the Excel add-in** feature allows flexibility in controlling the publish batch size.
+Starting in version 10.0.17, the **Allow configuration of the publish batch size in the Excel add-in** feature allows flexibility in controlling the publish batch size.

 System administrators can specify a system-wide limit on the publish batch size for “Open in Excel” workbooks by modifying the **Publish batch limit** field on the App parameters section of the **Office app parameters** page.